chiayolin/chiayolin.github.io/_posts/20190331-taiwan-quick-overview.md

 part of China and the Chinese is trying to take advantage of the political situation of Taiwan.
 The island of Formosa was occupied by the US Ally, the Republic of China (ROC) upon the surrender of WWII.
-Therefore, the international status of Formosa is undecided after Japan renounces Formosa in the Treaty of San Francisco of 1951.
+Therefore, the international status of Formosa is undecided even after Japan renounces Formosa in the Treaty of San Francisco of 1951.
 The ROC further maintained a discriminatory policy against Formosans during the forty-year period of brutal martial law known as White Terror (1947-1987), hoping to root out the Formosan identity.